 5.17.7.
 And other functions deemed necessary.

 BOARD OF TRUSTEES

-Section5.
-General Powers.
-The Board of Trustees shall be the policy-making body of the Corporation in between the AGM, provided, that determinative policies adopted by the Board of Trustees shall be subject to the approval of the AGM.
+Section 6.1 General Powers.
+The Board of Trustees shall be the policy-making body of the Corporation in between the MeGA, provided, that determinative policies adopted by the Board of Trustees shall be subject to the approval of the MeGA.